There are a lot of things to think about when you purchase a new replacement furnace:

 Service Experts Heating & Air Conditioning is here to help clear up any confusion with what the furnace efficiency rating is and what it means for your home and your budget.

 The furnace efficiency rating helps establish how much energy is required to heat your home and, essentially, how much it will cost you.
-Simply put, the higher your furnace efficiency rating the less energy your heating system requires to heat your home.
+Basically, the higher your furnace efficiency rating the less energy your furnace uses to heat your home.